kevtu2/imgui-calc/README.md

-# graphing-calc
+# imgui-calc
-A graphing calculator application that utilizes the power of Dear ImGui
+A simple calculator application that utilizes the power of Dear ImGui as the frontend.